-In case of bonds, structured finance products, emission allowances and derivatives which are traded on a trading venue and for which there is not a liquid market, systematic internalisers shall disclose quotes to their clients on request.
+In case of bonds, structured finance products, emission allowances -and derivatives which are traded on a trading venue and for which there is not a liquid market, systematic internalisers shall disclose quotes to their clients on request.

-- 2. Systematic internalisers shall make the firm quotes published pursuant to paragraph 1 available to their other clients.
+2. Systematic internalisers shall make the firm quotes published pursuant to paragraph 1 available to their other clients.
 Notwithstanding, they shall be allowed to decide, on the basis of their commercial policy and in an objective non-discriminatory way, the clients to whom they give access to their quotes.
-To that end there shall be clear standards for governing access to their quotes.
+To that end, systematic internalisers there shall have in placebe clear standards for governing access to their quotes.
 Systematic internalisers may refuse to enter into or discontinue business relationships with clients on the basis of commercial considerations such as the client credit status, the counterparty risk and the final settlement of the transaction.
-A systematic internaliser shall not be subject to the obligation to publish a firm quote pursuant to this paragraph for financial instruments that fall below the threshold determined in accordance with Article 8(4)(c). - 3.
-Systematic internalisers shall undertake to enter into transactions with any other client to whom the quote is made available under the published conditions when the quoted size is at or below a size specific to the instrument which does not expose liquidity providers to undue risk and takes into account whether the relevant market participants are retail or wholesale investors. - 4.
-Systematic internalisers shall be allowed to establish non-discriminatory and transparent limits on the number of transactions they undertake to enter into with clients pursuant to any given quote.

-- 5. The quotes made pursuant to paragraph 1 and at or below the size mentioned in paragraph 3 shall be made public in a manner which is easily accessible to other market participants on a reasonable commercial basis. - 6.
+- 3. Systematic internalisers shall undertake to enter into transactions with any other client to whom the quote is made available under the published conditions when the quoted size is at or below-the size specific to the instrument determined in accordance with Article 8(54)(c) - -Systematic internalisers shall not be subject to the obligation to publish a firm quote pursuant to paragraph 2 for financial instruments that fall below the threshold of liquidity determined in accordance with Article 8(54)(e). - 4.
+Systematic internalisers shall be allowed to establish non-discriminatory and transparent limits on the number of transactions they undertake to enter into with clients pursuant to any given quote. - 5.
+The quotes made pursuant to paragraph 1 and those at or below the size mentioned in paragraph 3 shall be made public in a manner which is easily accessible to other market participants on a reasonable commercial basis. - 6.
 The quoted price or prices shall be such as to ensure that the systematic internaliser complies with its obligations under Article 27 of Directive [new MiFID], and shall reflect prevailing market conditions in relation to prices at which transactions are concluded for the same or similar instruments on a trading venue. - 7.
-Systematic internalisers shall not be subject to the provisions of this Article when they deal in sizes above the size specific to the instrument.
+Systematic internalisers shall not be subject to the provisions of this Article when they deal in sizes above -the size specific to the instrument determined in accordance with Article 8(54)(c).